bugzmanov/nes_ebook/src/chapter_3_1.md

 ```

 Before moving to the next opcode, we have to admit that our code becomes quite convoluted:
-* interpret method is already quite complicated and does multiple things
+* interpret method is already complicated and does multiple things
-* there is quite a bit of duplication between the way TAX and LDA are implemented.
+* there is a noticeable duplication between the way TAX and LDA are implemented.

 Let's fix that: